 Through the Isaan to Laos

 The bus, or train, will take you right through the magnificent Isaan region.
-It is the poorest part of Thailand, even though it supplies the whole country and with rice.
+It is the poorest part of Thailand, even though it supplies the whole country with rice.
 There is even enough left over to export making Thailand the Number 2 rice exporter.
 I call the Isaan one of my many homes and the heart of Thailand after I was blessed enough to spend a whole year there.
 But that is for another article.

 Once in Udon Thani you will find yourself in a relatively big city, but still small compared to Bangkok.
 There is not that much to do so I headed straight across the mighty Mekong River to Laos.
 What you have to do is take a train from Udon Thani to Nong Khai, it takes 30 minutes and costs 50 cents.
 Then stamp yourself out at the Thai border control and walk across the bridge to Laos.
-Apply for your visa on arrival and pay between 25 USD and 42 USD, depending on your country.
+Apply for your visa on arrival and pay between 25 USD and 42 USD, depending on your nationality.
 Get a stamp and you are in Laos.
-All that is left is find a minivan or the green bus to take you to central Vientiane, the capital of Laos.
+All that is left to do is find a minivan or the green bus to take you to central Vientiane, the capital of Laos.

 The capital of one of the poorest countries in the world has surprisingly alot to offer.
 You will quickly see the French heritage and the communist present.
 Surrounded by the big brothers China and Vietnam the country had little choice but to accept communism.
 But in contrast to those two big influencers Laos still hasn’t caught up to modern day capitalism.
 The whole country and even Vientiane still feel like a spa world after coming from Bangkok.
 There are however a good number of interesting things to do while there.
 I had a strong inner force pushing me further and further to China but I did manage to check out some cool things.

 You can meditate with monks for example at Wat Sok Pa Luang.
-You can easily take a big there from the city center or a cheap tuktuk.
+You can easily take a big bus there from the city center or a cheap tuktuk.
 Once there it is a give and take.
 At 3pm the monks invite foreigners to converse in English with them to improve their language skills.
 Afterwards they happily teach you about meditation and show you how it’s done.
-The temple is not most beautiful one but the experience definitely makes up for it.
+The temple is not the most beautiful one but the experience definitely makes up for it.

 Another must visit place is the COPE visitor center.
-During the Vietnam the Americans dropped millions of bombs on Laos, trying to fight the guerilla support that come to help the Viet Cong.
+During the Vietnam war the Americans dropped millions of bombs on Laos, trying to fight the guerilla support that came to help the Viet Cong.
 To this day vast areas of the country are still full of undetonated bombs that lie close under the surface.
 The COPE charity helps the victims that still nowadays get injured and loose limbs to late detonating bombs.

 Vientiane has also a nice selection of French style houses hosting cafes, bars and charming hotels.
 I spent a few days here until I couldn’t resist travelling on anymore.

 This is the non plus ultra backpacker place in Laos.
 It was right on my way to China so naturally I decided to drop by.
 At the Northern Bus Station in Vientiane find yourself a minivan that will do the drive in 4 hours.
-Be aware that the road is not up to European standards and at very curvy, but that is exactly what you came for I assume.
+Be aware that the road is not up to European standards and at times very curvy, but that is exactly what you came for I assume.
 Costs for that trip run at around 5 Euros and for a few extra coins the driver will drop you at your hotel.
 I hadn’t booked anything so I got off in the center, shouldered my backpack and started walking.
 The city is not that big and is divided by a nice river., the Nam Song.
 Most of the city lies on the eastern side of it.
 For some reason I found a bridge, walked across and found myself a very decent, peaceful and cheap guesthouse.
 I had my own room with views over the rice fields with mountains in the back.
-Pretty perfect I though.
+Pretty perfect I thought.